Pygmy hippopotamus: Diet

-Like the common hippopotamus, the pygmy hippo emerges from the water at dusk to feed.
+Like the common hippopotamus, the pygmy hippopotamus emerges from the water at dusk to feed.
 It relies on game trails to travel through dense forest vegetation.
 It marks trails by vigorously waving its tail while defecating to further spread its feces.
-The pygmy hippo spends about six hours a day foraging for food.
+The pygmy hippopotamus spends about six hours a day foraging for food.

 Pygmy hippos are herbivorous.
 They do not eat aquatic vegetation to a significant extent and rarely eat grass because it is uncommon in the thick forests they inhabit.
-The bulk of a pygmy hippo's diet consists of ferns, broad-leaved plants and fruits that have fallen to the forest floor.
+The bulk of a pygmy hippo's diet consists of herbs, ferns, broad-leaved plants, herbaceous shoots, forbs, sedges and fruits that have fallen to the forest floor.
 The wide variety of plants pygmy hippos have been observed eating suggests that they will eat any plants available.
 This diet is of higher quality than that of the common hippopotamus.

 Reproduction

 A study of breeding behavior in the wild has never been conducted; the artificial conditions of captivity may cause the observed behavior of pygmy hippos in zoos to differ from natural conditions.
 Sexual maturity for the pygmy hippopotamus occurs between three and five years of age.
-The youngest reported age for giving birth is a pygmy hippo in the Zoo Basel, Switzerland which bore a calf at three years and three months.
-The oestrus cycle of a female pygmy hippo lasts an average of 35.5 days, with the oestrus itself lasting between 24 and 48 hours.
+The youngest reported age for giving birth is a pygmy hippopotamus in the Zoo Basel, Switzerland which bore a calf at three years and three months.
+The oestrus cycle of a female pygmy hippopotamus lasts an average of 35.5 days, with the oestrus itself lasting between 24 and 48 hours.

-Pygmy hippos consort for mating, but the duration of the relationship is unknown.
+Pygmy hippopotamuses consort for mating, but the duration of the relationship is unknown.
 In zoos they breed as monogamous pairs.
 Copulation can take place on land or in the water, and a pair will mate one to four times during an oestrus period.
 In captivity, pygmy hippos have been conceived and born in all months of the year.
 The gestation period ranges from 190 to 210 days, and usually a single young is born, though twins are known to occur.

-The common hippopotamus gives birth and mates only in the water, but pygmy hippos mate and give birth on both land and water.
+The common hippopotamus gives birth and mates only in the water, but pygmy hippopotamuses mate and give birth on both land and water.
 Young pygmy hippos can swim almost immediately.
 At birth, pygmy hippos weigh 4.5–6.2 kg (9.9–13.7 lb) with males weighing about 0.25 kg (0.55 lb) more than females.
 Pygmy hippos are fully weaned between six and eight months of age; before weaning they do not accompany their mother when she leaves the water to forage, but instead hide in the water by themselves.
 The mother returns to the hiding spot about three times a day and calls out for the calf to suckle.
 Suckling occurs with the mother lying on her side.

+Temperament

+Although not considered dangerous to humans and generally docile, pygmy hippopotamuses can be highly aggressive at times.
+Although there have been no human deaths associated with pygmy hippos, there have been several attacks - while most of these were provoked by human behaviour, several have had no apparent cause.